 The Business Rules specify the requirements of the documents you upload in the system (licences, insurances, safety certifications).
 Ensuring your documents meet these requirements will save time and have you approved faster.

 Please click to expand the FAQ below.

 Select the REGISTER button at the top of the page to find the City FM Contractor Management System where you will register your business.

 How much does company registration in the system cost?

-Company subscriptions are valid for three years and cost $200 + GST, with an annual $100 + GST renewal for the verification of documents, updating of profile, email reminders, and access to local support teams.
+Company subscriptions are valid for two years and cost $200 + GST, with an annual $100 + GST renewal for the verification of documents, updating of profile, email reminders, and access to local support teams.